College for Professional Studies

 Thesis - Open Access

 Number of Pages

 By using the Cummings and Worley action research model, a community college's admissions process is examined to discover ways of improving the process by increasing student understandability while yielding higher quality data for institutional decision making.
 Action research is the methodology chosen because the exact deterrents along with the best solutions are uncertain, and would be discovered collaboratively.
 As part of the research process, the college's history, mission, and outside influences are examined, as well as the components of quality data.
 The project's data gathering methods included student and staff questionnaires, observations, and secondary data.
 In response to the results, the collaborative team identified interventions to address the issues, such as increasing the process knowledge of staff and developing standard data matrices for student programs.
 Techniques and methods for evaluation to continue the learning process were also identified.

 All content in this Collection is owned by and subject to the exclusive control of Regis University and the authors of the materials.
 It is available only for research purposes and may not be used in violation of copyright laws or for unlawful purposes.
 The materials may not be downloaded in whole or in part without permission of the copyright holder or as otherwise authorized in the “fair use” standards of the U.S. copyright laws and regulations.

 Broughton, Elizabeth, "Using Action Research to Improve a College Admissions Process" (2006).
-All Regis University Theses.
+Student Publications.
 142.